franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Reconsider the exceptions.py file. (check last Gemini chat and rework the Exceptions logic.)
 - Modify the messages HTML and style to display the 'read' icon and the hour from the date.
 - Make it so when a message gets updated or deleted, the other user will be able to see the message edition.
   - When the message is updated or deleted, IT MUST reload the chat for both